 The Indiana Principal Leadership Institute website will be maintained by the Program Coordinator, housed at ISU, and is available at www.indianapli.org.
 Other social media outlets include Twitter at @INPLI and Facebook at "Indiana Principal Leadership Institute."
-The primary purpose of these media outlets will be to provide for visitors, future participants, current participants, and other school leaders a venue of best practices in school leadership and improvement.
+These media outlets' primary purpose will be to provide for visitors, future participants, current participants, and other school leaders a venue ofbest practices in school leadership and improvement.
 It will also serve to keep the community informed of what activities IPLI is engaged in, future events, evaluation of the program, annual report, current research projects, and participant/personnel information.